-Dr. Léonard Bergeron is a certified plastic and cosmetic surgeon who has been practising in Montreal for 12 years.
-Because of his unique expertise and personal approach, he is widely recognized and valued as a surgeon.
+Dr. Léonard Bergeron is a plastic and cosmetic surgeon recognized by his peers who has been practicing in Montreal and Longueuil for over 15 years.
+His unique expertise and his human approach make him a surgeon who is well known and appreciated by all.

 After graduating from McGill University’s Faculty of Medicine, where he was awarded the Robert Forsyth Prize, the top award in surgery given to a graduating student, Dr. Bergeron continued his studies in plastic, cosmetic and reconstructive surgery at the University of Montreal.